Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Discussion and conclusions

+In order to obtain larger precipitation fractions from our model for the eight LDGRF events we would have to choose the injection function with fastest rise and shortest decay phase (i.e. tending towards a delta function injection at the radial position of peak injection - an instantaneous injection), but the result of this would be a reduction in the overall duration of precipitation.
+Even with this choice of injection function $\overline P$ would overall still remain smaller than 1.5\% (for our peak injection at 5.0 R$_\odot$, see Table \ref{sim-table}).

-Our simulations show that with increasing radial distance of injection the emission region on the solar surface moves westwards.
-Particles that precipitate early in time after injection tend to follow Parker spiral magnetic field lines, but with increasing propagation time the protons deviate from their original Parker spiral lines due to drifts and finite Larmor radius effects.
+Our simulations also show that with increasing radial distance of injection the emission region on the solar surface moves westwards.
+Particles that precipitate early in time after injection tend to follow Parker spiral magnetic field lines, but with increasing propagation time the protons deviate due to drifts and finite Larmor radius effects.
 This deviation becomes larger with increasing particle energy (Figure \ref{lat-vs-long-20Rsun-0_1au-plot}).

-We have applied the above results to 8 specific solar eruptive events which resulted in LDGRFs.
-LDGRF events are often accompanied by very fast CME-driven shocks: a shock with the average speed of our subset of events could cover the distance displayed in Figure \ref{percent_vs_inject_rad_plot} (5 - 70 R$_\odot$) in less than 6.7 hours.
-The fastest shock would cover this distance in $\sim$ 4 hours and 52 minutes.

-By using the radial dependence of instantaneous precipitation and the actual CME-shock speed for the 8 events, assuming constant deceleration and uniform proton shock acceleration with $r_i$, we have estimated their total precipitation fractions, $\overline P$.
-These range from 0.230\% to 1.992\%, with the smallest values corresponding to events with the longest durations or fastest shocks.
-This is because the shocks for these events spend less time close to the solar surface, where the precipitation is efficient, and spend a greater amount of time accelerating particles further from the solar surface where the precipitation fraction is low.
-The radial position of initial particle injection ($r_{ini}$) has a substantial effect on the total precipitation fraction.

-For the CME-driven shock to be the source of the energetic protons causing the $\gamma$-ray emission in LDGRFs, observations show that back-precipitation needs to be extended in time \citep{Sha2018} and characterised by large total precipitation values \citep{Den2019}.
-However, we have shown that short lived injections (with most of the particle acceleration taking place close to the Sun) are associated with higher precipitation fractions (Figure \ref{injection_func-dual-panel-plot}), but when the particle acceleration becomes time-extended the total precipitation fractions become smaller (Figure \ref{injection_func-dual-panel-plot}).
+Our estimates of the proton precipitation count rate due to the first shock in the 2012 March 7 event (Figure \ref{10min-hists}) decay much faster than even the comparatively rapid early decay of the observed $\gamma$ ray profile, and contributions towards the precipitation quickly fall orders of magnitude indicating that $\gamma$ ray production due to the back-precipitation of energetic protons from a CME driven-shock is inconsistent with the long duration of the observed $\gamma$ ray profiles for $\lambda = 0.1$ AU.

-In summary the above results present a challenge to the CME-shock acceleration scenario for LDGRFs as follows: \begin{itemize} \item At times long after the eruptive event at the Sun CME-shocks are very far from the Sun and back-precipitation is extremely difficult.
-A faster CME-shock only exacerbates this problem.
+In summary the above results present a challenge to the CME shock acceleration scenario for LDGRFs as follows: \begin{itemize} \item Long after the eruptive event, CME shocks are very far from the solar surface and back-precipitation is extremely difficult.
+A faster CME shock only exacerbates this problem.